Alzarath/alzarath.github.io-source/source/_posts/movement.md

 We had the player rotating along with the mouse in a pretty simple way.
 The question was how we got the player to move in the direction they are facing.
 There didn't seem to be a convenient Vector3 method to rotate a vector along any one axis depending on the rotation of the player, so what were we to do?

 I decided to change the x and z vector manually depending on the rotation of the player.
-It may seem obvious now, but in reality it took hours of trial-and-error.
+My results may seem obvious now, but it took me hours of trial-and-error.
 Because I want to learn from the results, I've decided to describe not only to you why it works the way it does, but to myself.

 Early on, I decided to try to get the player's `transform.rotation`.
-This was actually working fairly well, until I realized that it seems to use a sine wave, which meant the direction is not accurate for horizontal movement.
+This was actually working fairly well, until I realized that it seems to use a sine wave to determine its rotation.
+This means the direction is not accurate for horizontal movement.
 The value of 0.5 was at about 60° rather than 90°.
 This obviously caused issues.
-My first thought was to figure out how to somehow counter-act the sine, but I thought of a better, easier idea, which was just use the transform's `eulerAngle`.
+My first thought was to figure out a way to somehow counter-act the sine, but I thought of a better, easier idea, which was to use the transform's `eulerAngle`.

 {% asset_img OriginalAngle.png %}